AJ Pearce

 Amanda-Jane Pearce (born 1964) is an English author.
 She is known for her Sunday Times Bestselling historical fiction series The Emmy Lake Chronicles, beginning with Dear Mrs Bird in 2018.

 Life and career

 Pearce is from Hampshire.
 She attended secondary school in Basingstoke.
-She went on to graduate with a Bachelor of Arts in American Studies and History from the University of Sussex.
+She went on to graduate with a Bachelor of Arts degree in American Studies and History from the University of Sussex.
 She studied abroad in the United States at Northwestern University in Illinois.
 She worked in entertainment marketing and publishing for an engineering magazine before going into writing, a hobby she enjoyed as a child and rediscovered in 2005.
 She honed her creative writing skills through classes with the Arvon Foundation.